freshcrate

 Craft a persistent AI workspace around your project.

-Powered by .NET 10 and a Unified Session Core, DotCraft delivers observable AI orchestration across CLI, Desktop, IDEs, APIs, and external channels.
+Powered by .NET 10 and a Unified Session Core, DotCraft delivers unified, observable AI orchestration across terminals, desktop apps, IDEs, and instant messaging platforms.

 intro